 - the conduct of the employer,

-- whether the employer tarnished the worker’s reputation and hurt their future job prospects,
+- whether the employer tarnished your reputation and hurt your future job prospects,

-- whether the worker mitigated his or her damages by looking for a new job, and
+- whether you mitigated your damages by looking for a new job, and

-- whether the worker has hired a wrongful termination lawyer.
+- whether you hired a wrongful termination lawyer.

-In some cases, these factors can work in the former employee’s favor.
-If the worker was a well-paid employee in an upper management position and the termination was clearly in violation of the law, he or she could recover far more than the average wrongful termination settlement.
-Entry-level or low-paid workers will likely recover less than average compensation.
+In some cases, these factors can work in your favor.
+If you were a well-paid employee in an upper management position, and the termination was clearly in violation of the law, you could recover far more than the average wrongful termination settlement.
+If you were an entry-level or low-paid worker, you will likely recover less than average compensation.

 The conduct of the employer is also very important.
-If the employer was especially egregious, the worker may be able to recover punitive damages.
-These go above and beyond the compensatory damages that the worker needs in order to fully recover from the wrongful termination.
+If the employer was especially egregious, you may be able to recover punitive damages.
+These go above and beyond the compensatory damages that you need in order to fully recover from the wrongful termination.

 They are meant to punish employers for their bad conduct.
-When they are awarded, punitive damages can drastically increase what the worker receives.
+When they are awarded, punitive damages can drastically increase what you receive.

 Punitive damages are only awarded in a verdict.
 However, the possibility of facing punitive damages can make the employer more interested in settling the case outside the courtroom.
 This can lead to a higher settlement offer being made.